 In conclusion, we have designed an EDC which has been implemented in three typhoid endemic sites to collect large volume of accurate data in short time periods with rapid access through automated reports.
 The EDC's development required careful attention to detail but the materials' variable costs prior to census implementation, were minimal relative to some EDCs and paper-based data collection methods.
-This EDC could be adopted in similar epidemiological settings, enabling the collection and management of large data volumes, centralize data storage, and automated data processes.
+This EDC could be adopted in similar epidemiological settings, enabling the collection and management of large data volumes, centralize data storage, and automated data processes where adequate funding, staffing and transportation are readily available.